laravel/docs/mix.md

 If you've ever been confused and overwhelmed about getting started with webpack and asset compilation, you will love Laravel Mix.
 However, you are not required to use it while developing your application; you are free to use any asset pipeline tool you wish, or even none at all.

 > {tip} Vite has replaced Laravel Mix in new Laravel installations.
-For Mix documentation, please visit the [Laravel Mix](https://laravel-mix.com/) website.
-If you would like to switch to Vite, please see our [upgrade guide](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite).
+For Mix documentation, please visit the [official Laravel Mix](https://laravel-mix.com/) website.
+If you would like to switch to Vite, please see our [Vite upgrade guide](https://github.com/laravel/vite-plugin/blob/main/UPGRADE.md#migrating-from-laravel-mix-to-vite).